8 January 2024

 ITIN 1

-The Individual Taxpayer Identification Number is a crucial requirement for anyone who is not a US citizen, but needs to file taxes there.
+The Individual Taxpayer Identification Number (ITIN) is a crucial requirement for anyone who is not a US citizen, but needs to file taxes there with the IRS.
 It can be difficult to understand what is needed of you when you need to file taxes yourself with the use of an ITIN.

 Our certification-only package includes but is limited to the following: authenticating your identity documents, making a certified copy of the said document, signing the W-7 Certificate of Accuracy (COA), and then countersigning the W-7 form.